-There are two main antibacterial properties of honey which is the Hydrogen Peroxide Activity (HPA) and the Non Peroxide Activity (NPA) as mentioned above.
+There are two main antibacterial properties of honey which are the Hydrogen Peroxide Activity (HPA) and the Non-Peroxide Activity (NPA) as mentioned above.

 Hydrogen Peroxide Activity

-The reason you'll find most Manuka Honeys being stored in the darkest containers possible is that light affects the Hydrogen Peroxide contained within honey.
+The reason you'll find most Manuka Honey is stored in the darkest containers possible is that light affects the Hydrogen Peroxide contained within honey.
 Hydrogen Peroxide is unstable when exposed to light, heat, air, and microwaves.
 So if you're using a microwave to heat up your tea that contains Manuka Honey - you're not getting the full benefits!

 The Hydrogen Peroxide activity is triggered by an enzyme named Glucose Oxidase.
 Firstly added by bees, the enzyme then breaks the glucose down to get all of that extra activity of Glucose Oxidase and Gluconic Acid.

-This refers to activity other than that caused by the above Hydrogan Peroxide Activity.
+This refers to an activity other than that caused by the above Hydrogen Peroxide Activity.
 Manuka Honey has other means by which to create antibacterial effects.
 Measuring this activity is used within the UMF and MGO ratings as discussed above.